Razorfang/MyGentoo/README.md

 sudo emerge --ask --verbose x11-misc/dmenu
 ```

-We also need to ins
+We also need to do this:
 ```
 sudo gpasswd -a <user> video
 ```